 After the founding of the Federal Republic, Palais Schaumburg was converted by the architect Hans Schwippert and became the official residence of the Federal Chancellor.
 It is now used as the Federal Chancellor's official residence in Bonn.
 The Palais lies in extensive grounds with many ancient trees.

-Important information: The Federal Government has been refurbishing Palais Schaumburg since 1 August 2013.
-Guided tours will therefore probably not be possible until early 2018.
+Please note: The German government has been refurbishing Palais Schaumburg since August 1, 2013.
+Guided tours will then probably not be possible until the end of 2022.